VStas/herux-action/README.md

 ============

 ##### `action(type, data)`
-Create new action object with type and data fields
+Returns new action object with type and data fields

 ##### `extract(actionObj)`
 Extract data from actionObj